Aerospace Aftermarket

 Show documentation posture, approval context, stock or lead-time signals, and whether the offer is new, overhauled, repaired, exchange, or PMA.

-Best when buyers still have to call or email just to work out whether you are a viable source.
+Best when customers still have to call or email just to work out whether you are a viable source.

 Separate routine RFQs from urgent requests and collect part number, aircraft, quantity, condition, ship-to, urgency, and documentation needs up front.